ContainerSolutions/terraform-examples/CONTRIBUTING.md

 ## Milestones

-We are using GitHub projects and tracking milestones [there](https://github.com/ContainerSolutions/terraform-examples/projects).
+We are tracking [milestones on GitHub](https://github.com/ContainerSolutions/terraform-examples/milestones) and using [GitHub projects](https://github.com/ContainerSolutions/terraform-examples/projects) to keep track of them.
 Similar to solving issues, if you intend to work on one of the items there, then you can make changes for it in a new branch and create a Pull Request for it.

 ## Development